Angela Thompson

 Control your climate data like financials

-Look for software that supports version control, role-based access, and approval workflows.
+Look for software that supports version control and approval workflows.
 This enables teams to collaborate on disclosures without compromising data integrity or oversight.

 Scope 3 is typically the largest and most difficult part of your carbon footprint.
-In many industries, it accounts for over 70% of emissions (source).
+In many industries, it accounts for over 70% of emissions (Deloitte's research on Scope 3 emissions).
 Managing it well requires automation, structure, and the right data infrastructure.

 Supplier data collection doesn't have to be a manual nightmare.
 Leading platforms use supplier portals, automated data requests, and standardised templates to streamline engagement and improve response rates.